KTern/docs-center/docs/content/general/portfolio-governance/create-portfolio-new-user/_index.en.md

 ---
-title: "Create Portfolio: A Guide for New Users"
+title: "Create Portfolio: A Guide for new user"
 date: 2023-10-15T11:02:05+06:00
 lastmod: 2023-10-16T11:02:05+06:00
 weight: 1